Journey-Cloud/self-hosted-boilerplate/site/_posts/2024-05-02-docker-compose-macos.markdown

 6. Click on the red traffic light button to close the window.
 You should still see that the Docker app is running in the background.

 ## Sign up for Dynamic DNS service
-1. In this example, we use "ngrok".
+1. In this example, we use Ngrok.
 Sign up a free account in [ngrok](https://ngrok.com).

 2. Head over to [ngrok](https://dashboard.ngrok.com/get-started/setup/macos) MacOS setup page.